tonyyzhu/OrinProjectStudyGroup/Wk1/StudyNotes/JavaScript_Essential_Training.md

     clearInterval(intervalHandle);          // Manual step++ 5s each, until click to stop it -- clear 'setInterval()' --
 };

+// Another clever way to do it, is to use windows.onload function to get it auto rotate once the page is loaded: windows.onload = function() {
+    setInterval(changeImage, 3000);
+};

 // I should use this techeque in Jin's School Web Page !!!
 ====================================
  */